-The word agoraphobia means "a fear of wide, open spaces."
-The word originates from the ancient Greek word "agora," referring to a place of assembly or market place.
+The word comes from the ancient Greek word "agora," referring to a place of assembly or market place.

 Fast facts on agoraphobia

 Here are some key points about agoraphobia.
-More detail and supporting information is in the main article.
+More detail is in the main article.

 - Agoraphobia often develops after having one or more panic attacks.

-- Agoraphobia can make it extremely difficult for a person to leave their house.
+- Agoraphobia can make it difficult for a person to leave their house.

-- People with agoraphobia may experience physical symptoms of a panic attack such as chest pains, dizziness and shortness of breath.
+- Physical symptoms include chest pains, dizziness, and shortness of breath.

 - Agoraphobia is often treated medically with antidepressants or anxiety-reducing medicine.

 - Most people with agoraphobia can get better through treatment.

 Agoraphobia is listed in the Diagnostic and Statistical Manual of Mental Disorder 5 (DSM-5) as an anxiety disorder.